 The project will strengthen the operational capacity of government to manage the PA system.
 This will entail the creation of a PA management unit within DEC/CEPA, with adequate staffing and funding to plan, monitor and report on conservation in PAs, and installation of effective and accountable systems to manage staff and finances.
 In addition, the project will provide support for the development of a decision support system, to effectively deploy staff and funds to address threats to biodiversity at the site level; the development of capabilities to engage the private sector in PA management-developing public-private partnerships, in particular with extractive industries to secure funds and management advice and capacity for PAs, training staff-to provide the full range of PA management functions mandated of DEC/ CEPA, and strengthening budgetary negotiation capacities.
-A major emphasis will be placed on ensuring cost effectiveness; options for improving the delivery of PA management on-the-ground will be evaluated and operationalised, including the deployment of community rangers, and development of commangement systems with communities and local government in National Parks and Wildlife Sanctuaries.
+A major emphasis will be placed on ensuring cost effectiveness; options for improving the delivery of PA management of community rangers, and development of communities and local government in National Parks and Wildlife Sanctuaries.
 The management system will establish standards and guidelines governing PA management functions.
-Measures to improve the accountability of DEC/ CEPA management for decision making and operations will be introduced.
+Measures to improve the accountability of DEC/ CEPA management functions will be introduced.
 These could include the development of a biennial state of PA systems report, assessing progress in implementing the National PA Systems Policy and compliance with the standards and guidelines for PA management.